Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the sixth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Astros have a 3.94 team ERA that ranks ninth among all league pitching staffs.

-- Astros pitchers combine to give up 155 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- The Astros are sending France (9-4) to the mound for his 18th start of the season as he goes for his 10th win.
-He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.
+- Javier (9-2) is looking for his 10th victory when he gets the starting nod for the Astros in his 25th start of the season.
+He's put together a 4.52 ERA in 127 1/3 innings pitched, with 115 strikeouts.

-- The righty last appeared on Saturday against the Seattle Mariners, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his last outing on Tuesday against the Boston Red Sox, the right-hander went five innings, giving up three earned runs while surrendering seven hits.

-- In 18 games this season, the 28-year-old has a 2.75 ERA and 6.7 strikeouts per nine innings, while giving up a batting average of .246 to opposing hitters.
+- The 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings in 24 games this season, while giving up a batting average of .239 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.